-In a community of practice over eight months, learn from the deep knowledge and experience of the faculty how to enhance nurse expert visibility in your organization.
+In a community of practice, learn from the deep knowledge and experience of the faculty how to enhance nurse expert visibility in your organization.
 Through interactive sessions, share successes, gain a deeper understanding of the challenges of nurse representation in the media and develop an individual communication strategy.

 - Guidance on how to assess your organization’s readiness for revising its external communication strategy to include nurses